-Taking a Percutaneous Core Biopsy
+Taking a Percutaneous Biopsy of the Breast

 I just would like to inform you that I have created a newer version of this page that has more up-to-date information on Percutaneous Core Biopsy for Breast Cancer.
 However, this page still has really great research material, so I would still use it as well.

 The reason that a percutaneous biopsy would be called for is basically because something, such as a possible tumor, was apparent at the screening and needs to be investigated and clarified.
 Percutaneous core biopsies are usually given for a BI-RADS category of 4 or higher.
 BI-RADS categories 3 and lower usually employ imaging followup rather than biopsies, unless there are very significant risk factors.

 The percutaneous biopsy is typically guided by either an ultrasound or CT scan image, and usually up to 12 samples are taken.
 One practical advantage of the needle biopsy is that the patient takes virtually no time to recover, thus they can get on with their daily routine, or, proceed directly to chemotherapy or other recommended treatment course, without delay.

 Percutaneous core biopsies are very sensitive, and have very low ‘false negative’ rates

 A Percutaneous core biopsy is a very sensitive and accurate method of diagnosing tumors, with an initial diagnosis rate of around 97%.
 But, the percutaneous biopsy is felt to be slightly less reliable when diagnosing recurring cancer after treatment, with an overall accuracy rate of around 88%.